Skip to content

 FURTHER INFORMATION

-Countries UK; United States;
+Countries United Kingdom; United States;

 Topics Ageing in place; Care outcomes; Community-based LTC; Evaluation of LTC systems and services; Loneliness among older people; LTC Workforce; Outcome measurement in LTC; Outcomes for unpaid/informal carers; Technology and LTC; Unpaid / informal care;